Battle of Corregidor Facts

 Battle of Corregidor Summary

-In the night of March 12, 1942 MacArthur on orders from President Roosevelt was evacuated from Corregidor to Australia.
-This was the day when he made the now famous quote “I shall return”, before departing he left Gen. Jonathan Wainwright in charge of the island.
+On the night of March 12, 1942, MacArthur on orders from President Roosevelt, was evacuated from Corregidor to Australia.
+This was the day he made the now-famous quote, “I shall return”; he left Gen. Jonathan Wainwright in charge of the island before departing.

-Despite heavy bombardment from both aircraft and artillery the Allied forces managed to stay their ground in the Battle of Corregidor.
-The forces resisting the Japanese were mostly made up from the 4th Marine Regiment with some Filipino soldiers, despite their disposition they inflicted heavy losses on the Japanese.
-Their problem was that they were running out of ammunition, food and water.
+Despite heavy aircraft and artillery bombardments, the Allied forces managed to stay their ground in the Battle of Corregidor.
+The forces resisting the Japanese were mainly composed of the 4th Marine Regiment with some Filipino soldiers; despite their disposition, they inflicted heavy losses on the Japanese.
+Their problem was running out of ammunition, food, and water.

-The Japanese continued bombing without pause, during the battle the Japanese had 614 missions in which they dropped 1, 701 bombs, a total of 365 tons of explosives.
-Along with the aerial bombing the Japanese used 9 240mm howitzers, 34 149mm howitzers and other artillery with which they attacked Corregidor day and night.
-Since the battle it has been estimated that on a single day more than 16,000 shells hit Corregidor.
+The Japanese continued bombing without pause; during the battle, they had 614 missions in which they dropped 1,701 bombs, a total of 365 tons of explosives.
+Along with the aerial bombing, the Japanese used 9 240mm howitzers, 34 149mm howitzers, and other artillery with which they attacked Corregidor day and night.
+Since the battle, more than 16,000 shells have been estimated to hit Corregidor in a single day.

 On May 5, the Japanese launched their final attack on Corregidor.
 Before midnight they began heavily shelling the beaches between Cavalry Point and North Point.

-The Allies resisted as best they could but they were not much of a match for the well equipped Japanese.
-The defenders didn’t have much choice but to gradually pull back and since they didn’t have any reinforcements they would quickly lose the battle.
-Colonel Howard send his last reserved, consisting of 500 marines into the battle.
-Despite doing their best to get to the battle as soon as possible the Japanese got reinforcements as well.
+The Allies resisted as best they could, but they were not much of a match for the well-equipped Japanese.
+The defenders had little choice but to gradually pull back, and since they didn’t have any reinforcements, they would quickly lose the battle.
+Colonel Howard sent his last reserved, consisting of 500 marines, into the battle.
+Despite doing their best to get to the fight as soon as possible, the Japanese also got reinforcements.

 Battle of Corregidor Conclusions

-The surrender was not only a nightmare for the Allies but surprisingly for the Japanese as well.
-They didn’t have enough trucks to transport the 70,000 prisoners and they had do a forced march as it was the only way to move the prisoners.
-The Japanese also didn’t have enough food and medicine for them and to top things off the Japanese considered the captured men cowards for surrendering.
+The surrender was not only a nightmare for the Allies but, surprisingly, for the Japanese.
+They didn’t have enough trucks to transport the 70,000 prisoners, and they had done a forced march as it was the only way to move them.
+The Japanese also didn’t have enough food and medicine for them, and to top things off, the Japanese considered the captured men cowards for surrendering.